bloodyvesp/Template/README.md

 - mathtools
 - titlesec

-You can optionaly add a file named packages.tex (In your main directory) and add new packages there.
+You can optionaly add a file named config.tex (In your main directory) and add new packages or new preamble definitions there.

 ## Bibtex